Northeastern University Library

 617.373.8778

-Services provided by the Library include both on-site and online research help, the latter including 24/7 live chat with a reference librarian; subject-specialist librarians who provide in-depth consultation and research support for each academic program at the university; and an interlibrary loan system for providing materials not readily available at Northeastern.
+Services provided by the Library include both on-site (in Boston and in Oakland) and online research help, the latter including 24/7 live chat with a reference librarian; subject-specialist librarians who provide in-depth consultation and research support for each academic program at the university; and an interlibrary loan system for providing materials not readily available at Northeastern.
 The Library actively supports the unique needs of graduate students in research and publishing through services such as citation management workshops, research data support, and digital scholarship services.

 F. W. Olin Library in Oakland is open to all Northeastern students, faculty, and staff, as well as Mills College and Northeastern University alumni and community members.
 The Library offers a collection of 200,000 volumes and other media supporting the curricular needs of the programs on the Oakland campus.
 Spaces in the building include areas for quiet study and group work, including reservable study rooms, a seminar room, and the student lounge.
 F. W. Olin Library houses special collections in the Elinor Raas Heller Rare Book Room.
-Oakland special collections include early printed books, contemporary fine press and artists' books, and the Mills College Archive.
+Oakland special collections include early printed books, contemporary fine press and artists' books, the Mills College Archive, and other archives and manuscripts.

 School of Law Library